-As the nation’s largest exporter of agricultural commodities and the engine room of manufacturing, Victoria is the freight and logistics capital of Australia.
-Yet moving freight in Victoria is a complex task.
+As the nation’s largest exporter of agricultural commodities and the engine room of manufacturing, Victoria is the freight and logistics capital of Australia - yet moving freight is a complex task.

 That's why better freight connections are essential to the success of Victorian businesses and primary producers and – ultimately – to job creation across all parts of our economy.

-And it's why projects are underway across Victoria to move freight more efficiently – projects like the Murray Basin Rail Project, the Freight-Passenger Rail Separation Project, the M80 Upgrade, the West Gate Tunnel, the Port Rail Shuttle network, bridge strengthening and regional freight route upgrades, and planning for a second container port.
+And it's why projects are underway across Victoria to move freight more efficiently – projects like the Murray Basin Rail Project, the M80 Upgrade, the West Gate Tunnel, the Port Rail Shuttle network, bridge strengthening and regional freight route upgrades, and planning for a second container port.

 Read the Victorian freight plan Delivering the Goods.